sdthomas91/chat-down-under-new/TESTING.md

 1. Make topic tags clickable
     - Some users fedback that they would like the topic tags (on questions and on topic page) to be clickable, the click would then take them to posts related to these topics.
 It is a functionality I would like to implement at a later date, but it is not within the scope or timeframe of this project

+1. Question display on home page
+    - a peer advised that the bootstrap column method sets the page up nicely but when questions are of varying length it can cause an odd pattern of stacking and makes the homepage look messy.
+Upon review I agree and decided to make questions full width instead of multiple in one row.

 # SECTION TESTING